Home Barista Workflow - Espresso

 Attach the portafilter (PF), switch the machine on, warm the PF and warm the cups.

-Note - for tips on warming up click here
+For tips on warming up your machine click here

 Remove the PF, wipe it dry, put it onto the scales and set the scales to zero.

 Grind the coffee into the PF and weigh the ground coffee.

 For tips on baskets and dosing click here

 A coffee distribution tool is recommended, click here

 Place the tamper onto the coffee and level it with your fingers and thumb.

 Tamp down firmly to compress the coffee into a puck.